Anteru/liara/docs/source/content.rst

    date: 2096-11-22 19:30:56+01:00
    ---

-Documents with dates beyond the current time the build is invoked will by default get filtered by the :py:class:`~liara.site.DateFilter`. ``status`` can be used to hide content by setting it to ``private`` -- which in turn will make the :py:class:`~liara.site.StatusFilter` filter out the page.
-The filters can be set in the :doc:`configuration`.
+Documents with a date that lies in the future relative to the time the build is invoked will get filtered by the :py:class:`~liara.site.DateFilter`. ``status`` can be used to hide content by setting it to ``private`` -- which in turn will make the :py:class:`~liara.site.StatusFilter` filter out the page.
+The filters can be set up in the :doc:`configuration`.